VICI Properties Inc. Announces - GuruFocus.com

-VICI Properties Inc. (NYSE: VICI) (“VICI Properties” or the “Company”), an experiential real estate investment trust, announced today that it has commenced an underwritten public offering of 24,000,000 shares of its common stock, all of which will be offered on a forward basis through the forward purchasers (as defined below) or their respective affiliates in connection with the forward sale agreements described below.
-The underwriters of the offering also expect to be granted a 30-day option to purchase up to an additional 3,600,000 shares of the Company’s common stock from the forward purchasers solely to cover over-allotments, if any.
+VICI Properties Inc. (NYSE: VICI) (“VICI Properties” or the “Company”), an experiential real estate investment trust, announced today the pricing of an upsized underwritten public offering of 26,350,000 shares of its common stock at a public offering price of $33.00 per share, all of which will be offered on a forward basis through the forward purchasers (as defined below) or their respective affiliates in connection with the forward sale agreements described below.
+The underwriters were also granted a 30-day option to purchase up to an additional 3,952,500 shares of the Company’s common stock from the forward purchasers solely to cover over-allotments, if any.
+The offering is expected to close on January 18, 2023, subject to customary closing conditions.

 Morgan Stanley, BofA Securities, Citigroup and J.P.
-Morgan are acting as joint book-running managers for the offering.
+Morgan are acting as joint book-running managers for the offering, and as representatives of the underwriters in the offering.
+Barclays, BNP PARIBAS, Capital One Securities, JMP Securities, A Citizens Company, Deutsche Bank Securities, Goldman Sachs & Co.
+LLC, Scotiabank, Truist Securities and Wells Fargo Securities are acting as bookrunners in the offering.
+Baird, KeyBanc Capital Markets, Raymond James and SMBC Nikko are acting as senior co-managers in the offering.
+CBRE, Ladenburg Thalmann, Macquarie Capital, Stifel and Wolfe Capital Markets and Advisory are acting as co-managers in the offering.

-The Company expects to enter into separate forward sale agreements with each of Morgan Stanley, BofA Securities, Citibank, N.A. and J.P.
+The Company has entered into separate forward sale agreements with each of Morgan Stanley, BofA Securities, Citibank, N.A. and J.P.
 Morgan (or their respective affiliates) (the “forward purchasers”) with respect to the shares of common stock covered by the offering.
 In connection with the forward sale agreements, the forward purchasers or their respective affiliates are expected to borrow and sell to the underwriters all of the shares of common stock that will be delivered in the offering.

 The Company will not initially receive any proceeds from the sale of shares by the forward purchasers or their respective affiliates.
 The Company expects to cause any cash proceeds that it receives upon the future settlement of the forward sale agreements to be contributed to VICI Properties OP LLC, a Delaware limited liability company and a consolidated subsidiary of the Company which serves as the operating partnership of the Company, which expects to use such proceeds in connection with or in furtherance of the ongoing business and operations of the Company, including funding the Company’s pipeline for the acquisition, development and improvement of properties, origination and funding of loans directly or indirectly secured by real estate, and other general corporate purposes, which may include capital expenditures, working capital and the repayment or refinancing of indebtedness.